Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Introduction

-Because of the powerful model representation capability of deep neural networks, the DSSMs are able to model complex and high-dimensional dynamical systems, and have shown impressive results in some real-world applications, such as disease progression analysis \cite{alaa2019attentive}, medications effect analysis \cite{krishnan2017structured}, and nonlinear system identification \cite{gedon2020deep}.
-However, several vital limitations exist in DSSMs: 1) The transition and/or emission functions in DSSMs are modeled by deep neural networks that typically require a huge amount of data to tune the large number of model parameters.
-In other words, DSSMs are not data-efficient; 2) DSSMs using deep neural networks are black-box models without interpretability, which is risky to use for (safety)-critical applications \cite{kullberg2021online}; 3) Because of the deterministic deep neural networks, there is no explicit uncertainty quantification for the transition/emission functions in DSSMs as well as their predictions \cite{doerr2018probabilistic}.
+Because of the powerful model representation capability of deep neural networks, DSSMs are particularly suitable for modeling complex and high-dimensional dynamical systems and have shown good results in some real-world applications, such as disease progression analysis \cite{alaa2019attentive}, medication effect analysis \cite{krishnan2017structured}, and nonlinear system identification \cite{gedon2020deep}.
+However, several vital limitations exist in DSSMs: 1) The transition and/or emission functions in DSSMs are modeled by deep neural networks that typically require a substantial amount of data to tune a large number of model parameters.
+2) DSSMs built on deep neural networks are black-box models, which makes them risky to use in safety-critical applications \cite{kullberg2021online,yin2020fedloc}.
+3) It is difficult, if not impossible, to give an explicit uncertainty quantification for the transition/emission functions in DSSMs and their predictions \cite{doerr2018probabilistic}.

-In contrast, the class of GPSSMs is able to naturally address the above-mentioned limitations.
-First, GPSSM is a popular class of probabilistic SSM that is well interpretable and naturally counts for model uncertainty in a fully Bayesian way \cite{frigola2015bayesian}.
-Second, the nonparametric GP model adopted in the GPSSM, known as a data-efficient model, is directly parameterized by data and can automatically adapt the model complexity to the observations \cite{theodoridis2020machine}, thus it is suitable for learning from small datasets \cite{williams2006gaussian}.
+In contrast, the class of GPSSMs is able to naturally address the abovementioned limitations.
+First, GPSSMs are popular variants of probabilistic SSMs that are well interpretable and can naturally account for model uncertainty in a fully Bayesian way \cite{frigola2015bayesian}.
+Second, the nonparametric GP model adopted in a GPSSM, known as a data-efficient model, is directly parameterized by the data and can automatically adapt the model complexity to the observations \cite{theodoridis2020machine}; thus, it is suitable for learning with small datasets \cite{williams2006gaussian}.